jiny1623/jiny1623.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm an undergraduate student at Seoul National University advised by [Gunhee Kim](https://vision.snu.ac.kr/gunhee/).
-My primary research interest lies in natural language processing and machine learning, with a focus on building sustainable, general-purpose AI systems that can adapt to dynamic and evolving environments.
+I am a recent graduate from Seoul National University, currently a research intern at the [Vision & Learning Lab](https://vision.snu.ac.kr/) advised by Prof. [Gunhee Kim](https://vision.snu.ac.kr/gunhee/).
+My primary research interests lie in natural language processing and machine learning, with a focus on building sustainable, general-purpose AI systems that can adapt to dynamic and evolving environments.

+I'm looking for a PhD program starting in Fall 2025!
+Feel free to contact me.

 ## Publications
 <!-- ============== -->